bahorn/QCKPrism/README.md

 So each led is set with 12 bytes in the packet.

 * Color is 3 bytes, representing RGB values.
-* Count is set two for my device, which has 2 zones, hense the count.
-Probably a transmitted as little endian 16bit int.
+* Count is the number of leds being set in this message in this message.
 * Unsure of the rest, probably flags of some sort?
 * Cycle is the needs to be set to 01 if this byte is to change to the specified color and not just cycle through them.